Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-02-aftermath.md

 Well.
 At least he owned up to it when he acted like a heel.

-They turned onto a residential street and Terr quickly saw the address they were after---a little brown house with a little white porch and a ubiquitous stars-and-stripes hanging limp on a flagpole in the garden.
+They turned onto a residential street and Terr quickly saw the address they were after - a little brown house with a little white porch and a ubiquitous stars-and-stripes hanging limp on a flagpole in the garden.

 "But why are **you** on edge?" she asked him as she parked.
 "You're, like, the only person I've even heard of who seems to have a real handle on things now that the whole world's gone alien-crazy."